Japan

 Whyâd You Come To Japan?

-Everyone seems to want to understand this.
+Everyone in Japan seems to want to understand why we came.
 Other visitors want to know, but Japanese people especially want to know. âDo you like anime?â is always their first guess.
 I think what theyâre really trying to ask is: are you a weeb?
-Our answer always leaves them unconvinced: itâs just really pleasant here.

 So why did you come to Japan?
 I tried many versions of elaborating on the above at various lengths, but it never seemed to quite make it across the language barrier.
-They would politely half-nod, either confused or processing. (âProbably just a weeb.â) The immense language and âforeignerâ barrier is perhaps the largest remaining twist of visiting Japan.
-Sometimes a blessing, usually a tiny curse.
+They would politely half-nod, either confused or processing. (âProbably just a weeb.â) The immense language and âforeignerâ barrier is perhaps the largest remaining twist of visiting Japan.03 Sometimes a blessing, usually a tiny curse.

 Japan Japan Japan